slackero/phpwcms/template/inc_script/felogin/README.txt

 Keep the folder structure as is.
 Check name of your template folder.
 The default is "template" but maybe different for older releases.

-The script might be compatibe with all releases of cmsgo are having support for built-in frontend users because hiding levels is based on same techniques.
+The script might be compatibe with all releases of cmsGO! are having support for built-in frontend users because hiding levels is based on same techniques.
 But it's untested.